AMENDED 2/1/96, 2/7/97, 2/5/99, 2/4/00, 10/24/00, 11/08/01, 11/12/02, 11/7/03, 11/5/04, 11/5/10, 11/6/12, 12/6/13, 11/30/18

 SECTION 2.
 Requirements of Membership.
 In order to qualify for one of the four types of membership, an individual must meet the following requirements for the membership being sought.

-b.
-Emeritus Membership.
-Emeritus membership may be conferred by a three-fourths vote of the Governing Board on any person who has been a professional member of the association for several years, who has made a significant contribution to school counseling in Maine, and who has resigned or retired from a professional position in Maine.
+- Emeritus Membership.
+Emeritus membership may be conferred by a three-fourths vote of the Board of Directors on any person who has been a professional member of the association for several years, who has made a significant contribution to school counseling in Maine, and who has resigned or retired from a professional position in Maine.
 Emeritus members shall enjoy the rights and privileges of professional members but shall not be required to pay dues.

 SECTION 3.
 Dues.
-Dues shall be recommended by the Governing Board and shall be voted upon by the membership at the annual meeting.
+Dues shall be recommended by the Board of Directors and shall be voted upon by the membership at the annual meeting.

 SECTION 4.
 Rights and Privileges.
 Only professional, emeritus, and student members can vote and initiate motions at parliamentary proceedings.
 These members shall be considered the organization’s legislative body.
-Subject to any limitations or exceptions otherwise stated herein, only professional members shall be eligible for elective office or election to the Governing Board.
+Subject to any limitations or exceptions otherwise stated herein, only professional members shall be eligible for elective office or election to the Board of Directors.

 SECTION 5.
 Severance of Membership.

-a.
-A member may be dropped from membership by a vote of three-quarters of the Governing Board for any conduct that violates principles stated in the American Counseling Association (ACA) or the ASCA Bylaws and Code of Ethics.
-Any members charged with engaging in such conduct shall be given the opportunity to present evidence on their behalf through witnesses or otherwise, and shall have the right to appeal and have a hearing before the MESCA Governing Board, whose decision is final.
+- A member may be dropped from membership by a vote of three-quarters of the Board of Directors for any conduct that violates principles stated in the ASCA Bylaws and Code of Ethics.
+Any members charged with engaging in such conduct shall be given the opportunity to present evidence on their behalf through witnesses or otherwise, and shall have the right to appeal and have a hearing before the MESCA Board of Directors, whose decision is final.

 SECTION 1.
 Officers, Terms of Office, and Conditions.